daphneyang168/daphneyang168.github.io/_pages/about.md

 The dissertation project examines the role of conscription and economic uncertainty on political polarization of young voters in East Asian democracies.
 My other research areas include the sociopolitical causes and consequences of low fertility rates and how sectoral dynamics affect East Asian development and economic growth.
 My research has been supported by the Korean Studies Institute, the Willard and Betty Beling Scholarship and the Sherwin Family Scholarship at USC.

-My work leverages a wide range of research designs and data sources, including novel survey experiments, interviews and process tracing, as well as causal inference methods for large-n panel data.
-I am also fluent in Mandarin Chinese and Korean and have extensive fieldwork experience in South Korea.
+My work leverages a wide range of research designs and data sources.
+I have experience in crafting and running survey experiments, conducting interviews and process tracing, as well as applying causal inference methods to large-n panel data.
+I am also fluent in Mandarin Chinese and Korean.

 In my free time, I love to go on hikes, support my hometown hockey team (the San Jose Sharks), and hunt for new restaurants and recipes to try!